-C H A P. of youth o: They had the disposal of their own time and industry: They were not subjected to the rigid rules of an order: They had made no vows of implicit obedience to their superiors : And they still retained the choice, without quitting the convent, either of a married or a fingle life s.
-But a mistaken piety had produced in Italy a new species of monks, called Benedictines; who, carrying farther the plaufible principles of mortification, fecluded themselves entirely from the world, renounced all claim to liberty, and made a merit of the most inviolable chaftity.
-These practices and principles, which superstition at first engendered, were greedily embraced and promoted by the policy of the court of Rome.
+C H A P. of youth e: They had the disposal of their own time and industry: They were not subjected to the rigid rules of an order: They had made no vows of implicit obedience to their superiors f: And they still retained the choice, without quitting the convent, either of a married or a fingle life s.
+But a mistaken piety had produced in Italy a new species of monks, called Benedictines; who, carrying farther the plaufible principles of mortification, feeluded themselves entirely from the world, renounced all claim to liberty, and made a merit of the most inviolable chastity.
+These practices and principles, which fuperstition at first engendered, were greedily embraced and promoted by the policy of the court of Rome.
 The Roman pontiff, who was making every day great advances towards an absolute sovereignty over the ecclesiastics, perceived, that the celibacy of the clergy alone could break off entirely their connexion with the civil power, and depriving them of every other object of ambition, engage them to promote, with unceasing industry, the grandeur of their own order.
-He was fensible, that, so long as the monks were indulged in marriage, and were permitted to rear families, they never could be subjected to strict discipline, or reduced to that flavery under their superiors, which was requifite to procure to the mandates, iffued from Rome, a ready and zealous obedience.
-Celibacy, therefore, began to be extolled, as the indispensible duty of priests; and the pope undertook to make all the clergy throughout the western world renounce at once the privilege of marriage: A fortunate policy, but at the same an undertaking the most difficult of any, fince he had the strongest propensities of human nature to encounter, and found, that the fame connexions with the female fex, which generally e Osberne in Anglia Sacra, tom.
-2, p.
+He was fenfible, that, fo long as the monks were indulged in marriage, and were permitted to rear families, they never could be subjected to strict discipline, or reduced to that flavery under their fuperiors, which was requisite to procure to the tandates, issued from Rome, a ready and zealous obedience.
+Celibacy, therefore, began to be extolled, as the indispensible duty of priests; and the pope undertook to make all the clergy throughout the western world renounce at once the privilege of marriage: A fortunate policy, but at the same time an undertaking the most difficult of any, fince he had the strongest propensities of human nature to encounter, and found, that the fame connexions with the female fex, which generally encourage e Osberne in Anglia Sacra, tom.
+2. p.
 92. f Osberne, p.
 91. g See Wharton's notes to Anglia Sacra, tom.
-2, p.
+2. p.
 91. Gervase, p.
-1645.
-Chron.
-Wint, MS. spud Spell.
-Conc. p.
-414.

-encourage devotion, were here unfavourable to the fuc- C H A P. cefs of his project.
-It is no wonder, therefore, that this mafter-stroke of art should have met with violent contradiction, and that the interests of the hierarchy, and the inclinations of the priests, being now placed in this singular opposition, should, notwithstanding the continued efforts of Rome, have retarded the execution of that bold scheme, during the course of near three centuries.
+1645/ Chron, Wint.
+MS, apud Spell, Conc. p.
+4344 encourage devotion, were here unfavourable to the fuc- C H A P. cefs of his project.
+It is no wonder, therefore, that this master-stroke of art should have met with violent contradiction, and that the interests of the hierarchy, and the inclinations of the priests, being now placed in this singular opposition, should, notwithstanding the continued efforts of Rome, have retarded the execution of that bold scheme, during the course of near three centuries.

-As the bishops and parochial clergy lived apart with their families, and were more connected with the world, the hopes of fuccess with them were fainter, and the pretence for making then renounce marriage was much lefs plaufible.
-But the pope, having cast his eye on the monks as the basis of his authority, was determined to reduce them under frict rules of obedience, to procure them the credit of fanctity by an appearance of the most rigid mortification, and to break off all their other tyes which might interfere with his spiritual policy.
-Under pretence, therefore, of reforming abuses, which were, in fome degree, unavoidable in the ancient establishments, he had already spread over the southern countries of Europe the fevere laws of the monastic life, and began to form attempts towards a like innovation in England.
-The favourable opportunity offered itself (and it was greedily feized) arising from the weak superstition of Edred, and the violent impetuous character of Dunstan.
+As the bishops and parochial clergy lived apart with their families, and were more connected with the world, the hopes of fuccess with them were fainter, and the pretence for making them renounce marriage was much lefs plaufible.
+But the pope, having cast his eye on the monks as the basis of his authority, was determined to reduce them under strict rules of obedience, to procure them the credit of fanctity by an appearance of the most rigid mortification, and to break off all their other tyes which might interfere with his spiritual policy.
+Under pretence, therefore, of reforming abuses, which were, in fome degree, unavoidable in the ancient establishments, he had already spread over the fouthern countries of Europe the fevere laws of the monastic life, and began to form attempts towards a like innovation in England, The favourable opportunity offered itself (and it was greedily feized) arifing from the weak superstition of Edred, and the violent impetuous character of Dunstan.